 The First Need XL is the only pump style filter we reviewed that is effective against viruses.
 This is remarkable because the only other systems that do treat viruses are chemical, like the Katadyn Micropur Purification or UV light treatments.
 Since this filter works for more diseases, it is preferable to use for international travel or for really gross water sources.
 If you want a reliable filter that offers the ultimate protection, this one does the job.
 With that said, this is also the heaviest and most expensive filter in this review.
 It is so large and clunky that it would be a terrible choice for hiking in the backcountry.
 This is also not the choice for someone on a budget since it is the most costly purification method we reviewed.
-A more economical choice would be Potable Aqua Iodine Tablets, which still treats viruses, or the MSR Miniworks EX, which lasts a long time.
+A more economical choice would be Potable Aqua Purification Tablets, which still treats viruses, or the MSR Miniworks EX, which lasts a long time.

 First Need XL Review

 Cons: Heavy, large and clunky, gravity filter option works very slowly, expensive.

 Manufacturer: General Ecology

 A pump filter, the First Need XL actually purifies water, meaning that it treats for viruses as well as bacteria and protozoa.
 It is the only chemical and battery-free system that accomplishes this.

 What stands out about the First Need XL is that it is the only pump in this review that completely purifies water, meaning it treats for viruses as well as for bacteria, cysts, and protozoa.
 The standard micron size for filter media is 0.2 microns, and this structured matrix micro-strainer filter is even better with a size of 0.1 microns, meaning it catches even the smallest organisms.